Outside Lands Recap - Day 1 & 2

 Music didn’t start until 5 pm and I wasn’t sure we’d be able to shoot Radiohead or Beck officially, so we opted for standing for hours at the front through Steel Pulse and Manu Chao (both were great sets).

 I was stage left and the closest I’d ever been to the actual breathing members of Radiohead.
 Of any touring act, this was the show we most wanted to see.
 Radiohead seems to put as much energy into their presentation as they do writing their songs.
 Not many bands have the artistic fortitude to pair a beautifully weird set of songs with visuals that are equally weird and beautiful.
 Radiohead uses these vertical lights that do magic.
 I tried to figure out the technology and the best I could come up with was some kind of computer controlled LED bar that worked in 3D.
 Lights worked up and down on the lights as well as forward and back.
 Really difficult to describe, really cool to see.
 The setup gave the massive stage a kind of weird intimacy, especially for those up close.
 Like they were playing in a living room circa 2023 AD.
-Both I and Heather shot with our Canon Powershot G9 (very impressive little point and shoot that can shoot in RAW) and screamed like teenagers.
+I shot with our Canon Powershot G9 (very impressive little point and shoot that can shoot in RAW) and screamed like teenagers.

 They played a great mix of new (I’m a fan of the latest album) and old songs, the light rig going batshit for the rock-it-out moments.
 They opted to supply their own fog which blended with the San Francisco fog and gave the early songs a kind of Cure Disintegration Tour ‘89 look.